2025 FIA Formula 3 Championship: Round 4: Monaco

 Qualifying at the Circuit de Monaco uses a split group system, where two groups, A and B, of fifteen cars each, conduct their qualifying sessions separately.
 Nikola Tsolov, in Group A, set the fastest overall time to take his first pole position in the series.
 Roman Bilinski topped Group B to qualify second and Mari Boya was third.
 Alessandro Giusti started the sprint race from pole position, but a slow start dropped him behind Martinius Stenshorne, Tuukka Taponen and Laurens van Hoepen.
-Several incidents on lap one eliminated five drivers from the race and brought out the safety car.
+Several incidents on lap one eliminated five drivers from the race (including James Hedley, who was ruled out of Sunday's race) and brought out the safety car.
 Stenshorne took the chequered flag to achieve his second victory in the category, followed by teammates Taponen and van Hoepen.

 Feature race pole-sitter Tsolov built a gap ahead of second place in the opening laps.
 Racing was interrupted twice by the safety car, firstly after an accident for Noel León and secondly after a collision between Nicola Marinangeli and Brando Badoer.
 Tsolov went unchallenged at the restarts and claimed a record fifth victory in the category, followed by Bilinski in second and Boya in third.
 Rafael Câmara – who retired from the race after his wheel detached – retained his lead in the Drivers' Championship by 13 points over Tim Tramnitz, who finished fifth in both races.